rodmonic/DragonWoodAI/README.md

 - Grey nodes are the input nodes
 - The blue node is the output node
 - Yellow nodes are hidden nodes connected to the input or output nodes.
-- Red nodes are hidden nodes unconnected to our data.
+- Red nodes are hidden nodes unconnected to the inout or putput nodes.

 This may look confusing and messy at first glance but this is a result of how the network is evolved.
-Nodes and connections are added and deleted to network by the NEAT algorithm at random.
-This means nodes may become disconnected from the input nodes or output nodes but are not deleted.
-So they have no impact on our output but are still included.
-Therefore any node that is not connected to the input or output node can be deleted. a "pruned" version is shown below.
+Nodes and connections are added and deleted to the network by the NEAT algorithm at random.
+This means nodes may become disconnected from the input nodes or output nodes but are not deleted automatically but have no impact on our output.
+Therefore, any node that is not connected to the input or output node can be deleted.
+A "pruned" version is shown below.

 |![Final Network Pruned](<./docs/Final Network Pruned.png> "Final Network Pruned") |
 | :--: |
 | Final Network Pruned |

 I have recoloured the input nodes yellow that weren't affecting the output and formatted the lines between the nodes according to their weight.
-What we can clearly see now is that the most important nodes are the length of hand and score to beat as we would expect.
+What we can clearly see now is that the most important input nodes are the length of attacking hand and score to beat as we would expect.
 The remaining nodes are of minimal importance.

 This broadly aligns with my initial intuition on how to select a card.
-It should be based on how many dice are available and the score that is needed to be beaten.
+It should be based on how many dice are available and the score needing to be beaten.
 It is interesting however that the amount of points or the reward from the enhancement are not important to the overall output.

 I think the slight advantage that Alice had over the rule based agents was probably down to the network calculating a slightly better formula for prioritising when to attack.

-#### Results and next steps
+#### Results

-Before we get to the results I think the huge changes gained by the encoding change in Experiment 5 warrant a little bit of discussion.
-This really proves how important the input encoding is and how it must include only information that is relevant to it.
+Before we get to the results in detail, I think the huge changes gained by the encoding change in Experiment 5 warrant a little bit of discussion.
+This really proves how important the input encoding is and how it must include only relevant information.
 In my first attempt at an encoding I was providing the network with a lot of information, some of which wasn't useful to learn from.
 For example, I was providing the cards in the player's hand as well as the card in the attack option.
-We now know the important information was actually the number of cards attacking and the score to beat, the network was not able to deduce this information from the encoding and sp was strggling to learn.
-There was also a lot of other information which was confusing the network that was laregly urelated to selecting a card.
+We now know the important information was actually the number of cards attacking and the score to beat.
+This meant the network was not able to deduce this information from the encoding and so was strggling to learn.
+There was also a lot of other information which was confusing the network that was laregly unrelated to selecting a card.

 One point to note on the above is that our encoding must be tailored to our outputs.
 If we are just asking the network to decide on the hand to select we only need to include relevant information.
 If however, we wanted to extend the network to also include a decision on discarding cards and playing temporary enhancements then we would need to extend our encoding to include the relevant information to answer all these queries.